 Addison County Racial Equity Learning Community is made up of local non-profit leaders committed to coming together to support each other to address and dismantle systemic racism both within our organizations and within our communities.
 We will examine our practices and norms and share resources and ideas to increase our personal cultural competency and that of our organizations.
 Collectively we will increase our understanding of the issues of race and ethnicity, racial equity, and systemic racism with a goal of creating more inclusive and impactful organizations across the county.
-We meet from 12:00pm - 1:00pm on the first Tuesday of every other month (see schedule to the right).
-If you're interested in joining us, please sign up to receive emails from this group.
+If you're interested in joining us, please see meeting schedule to the right and/or sign up to receive emails from this group.

 Resources & Support